COMP 7021 Knowledge Representation and Reasoning

 - Use formal languages based on Answer Set Programming to represent planning and diagnostic agents

-- Communicate in a professional manner using the language of knowledge representation to diverse audiences
+- Communicate the language of knowledge representation in a professional manner to diverse audiences

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.